ucsb-cs156/w22/_lectures/lect05.md

 in terms of **what skills students in this class might need to learn to be well prepared for industry** in terms of this category.

 * The timekeeper should go last, and someone else should time them.
-* The scribe should ask someone else to scribe (in the local zoom chat window) while they give their report.
+* The scribe should ask someone else to scribe while they give their report.
+* It can be helpful for the scribe to share their screen so that everyone can see the notes they are taking.

 When each person has finished:
 * everyone should return to the main room